ddrohan/web-app-dev-labs/lab3/step_2.md

 ![](../images/lab3.step2.2.png)

-So, once you've dragged it into Sublime Text you should have something like this.
+And once you've dragged it into Sublime Text you should have something like this

 ![](../images/donationweb-3.0.start.png)